sous-chefs/ntp/README.md

   - Boolean.
 Defaults to false.
 On *nix-based systems, forces the 'hwclock --systohc' command to be issued on every Chef-client run.
 This will sync the hardware clock to the system clock.
   - Not available on Windows.

-* ntp['ntp']['apparmor_enabled']
-  - Boolean, enables configuration of apparmor if set to true
-  - Defaults to false and will make no provisions for apparmor.
-If a platform is apparmor enabled by default, (currently ubuntu) default will be true.

 ### Platform specific

 * `ntp['packages']`